JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ### with

-A non-extension function: **the context object** is passed as an argument, but inside the lambda, it's available as a receiver (`this`). **The return value** is the lambda result.
+- **the context object**: is passed as an argument, but inside the lambda, it's available as a function receiver (`this`).
+- **The return value**: is the lambda result.

+`with` is _not_ an extension function, so it cannot be invoked on a context object using dot notation.
+Instead, invoke `with` like a top-level function, passing the desired context object as an argument.

-We recommend `with` for calling functions on the context object without providing the lambda result.
+We recommend using `with` for calling functions on a context object when you don't need to use the returned result.
+For example, it's a good choice for executing a block of side-effects using the context object.
 In the code, `with` can be read as “_with this object, do the following._”

 ```kotlin
 fun main() {